-- one member is from another UC campus, - one member is from a non-UC institution, preferably from a peer program - one member has experience in student learning outcomes/program assessment - one member serves as chair
+- one member is from another UC campus, - one member is from a non-UC institution, preferably from a peer program - one member has experience in student learning outcomes/program assessment - one member serves as chair member of the team.

-The team is accompanied by the PROC senate liaison, although this person is not considered a member of the team.
+The team is accompanied by the PROC senate liaison, although this person is not considered a

-&lt;sup>2 General Education is the exception.
+1 General Education is the exception.
 In this instance, the Vice Provost and Dean of Undergraduate Education is the relevant dean.